ChrisK-wong/shopify_backend_challenge_fall_2022/README.md

 ### Inventory Items
+The `/api/items` route is used to make CRUD requests for items.
+Items are stored in a table with columns: `id`, `name`, and `quantity`.
 |Endpoint|HTTP VERB|Result|Sample Request Body|Sample Response|
 |--------|---------|------|-------------------|---------------|
 | /api/items | GET | Returns all inventory items in the database | | <pre lang="json">[&#13;  {&#13;    "id": 1,&#13;    "name": "Pen",&#13;    "quantity": 40&#13;  },&#13;  {&#13;    "id": 2,&#13;    "name": "Notebook",&#13;    "quantity": 15&#13;  }&#13;]</prev>